 A dedicated team is an excellent option for companies that need to quickly scale up, manage overflowing tasks, and ensure ongoing maintenance and enhancement of their software.
-Instead of going through a tiresome and lengthy hiring process, the dedicated team pricing model lets you quickly expand your in-house dev department with seasoned developers.
-You can completely manage the team and development process on your side or have a dedicated project manager do that for you.
+Instead of going through a tiresome and lengthy hiring process, a dedicated team pricing model lets you quickly expand your in-house dev department with seasoned developers.
+You can completely manage the team and development process on your side or have a dedicated project manager who’ll do that for you.

 Pros and cons

-- Easy scaling.
+Easy scaling.
 You can flexibly scale your dedicated team up or down over time.

 At the same time, this pricing model requires you to invest time and effort to manage the team and has the following drawbacks.

-When to use the dedicated team model
+When to use a dedicated team model

 A dedicated development team model is ideal for clients who need to quickly boost the productivity of their internal dev team without recruiting more full-time professionals.
 It is also suitable in the following cases:

-- You have dynamic requirements and are unsure how many developers and which tech stack you may need
+- You have dynamic requirements and unsure how many developers and which tech stack you may need

 - Your in-house team lacks the necessary skills